mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

             average (can be done on GPU)
             is hard-sigmoid a GPU operation?
 Could use it to zero out elements (GPU-wise) ??
 T.maximum(x,0)
+          To test logic, need a simple CLI-oriented example to see whether broadcasting is being done correctly